charleshepner/CompassClientInstaller/README.md

 ## Usage

 This installer can be run interactively just by launching the executable.
 It requires administrative privileges.
+Installation actions are logged to install.log in the installation directory.

 **Choose Install Location Page**